knpuniversity/symfony4/knpu/ep2-fundamentals/bundles-services.md

 different files and a *whole* lot more.

 And yea, there's a reason we're doing this work *now* and not in a distant, future
-episode: by understanding a few fundamentals, *everything* else in Symfony will make a *lot* more sense.
+episode: by understanding a few FUNdamentals, *everything* else in Symfony will make a *lot* more sense.
 So let's dig in and get to work!

 ## Code Download